gitkraken/vscode-gitlens/README.md

 - Adds a _Copy Commit Message to Clipboard_ command (`gitlens.copyMessageToClipboard`) to copy the commit message of the current line to the clipboard or from the most recent commit to the current branch, if there is no current editor

-- Adds a _Copy Remote File Url to Clipboard_ command (`gitlens.copyRemoteFileUrlToClipboard`) to copy the remote url of the current file and line to the clipboard
+- Adds a _Copy Remote Url to Clipboard_ command (`gitlens.copyRemoteFileUrlToClipboard`) to copy the remote url of the current file and line to the clipboard

 - Adds an _Open Working File"_ command (`gitlens.openWorkingFile`) to open the working file for the current file revision